Stability and instability in saddle point dynamics -- Part I: Problem formulation

 \section{Problem formulation}

-The main object of study in {Part I} is the \emph{gradient method} on an arbitrary concave-convex function in $C^2$. \begin{definition}[Gradient method] Given $\varphi$ a $C^2$ concave-convex function on $\mathbb{R}^{n+m}$, we define the \textit{gradient method} as the flow on $(\mathbb{R}^{n+m},d)$ generated by the differential equation
+The main object of study in {Part I} is the \emph{gradient method} on an arbitrary concave-convex function in $C^2$. \begin{definition}[Gradient method] Given $\varphi$ a $C^2$ concave-convex function on $\mathbb{R}^{n+m}$, we define the \textit{gradient method} as the flow on $(\mathbb{R}^{n+m},d)$, \icl{where $d$ denotes the Euclidean metric,} generated by the differential equation

 \end{definition} It is clear that the saddle points of $\varphi$ are exactly the {equilibrium points of \eqref{gradmethod-fullspace}.}

 In our companion paper \cite{Holding-Lestas-gradient-method-Part-II} we study instead the \emph{subgradient method} where the gradient method (\autoref{gradmethod-definition}) is restricted to a convex set $K$ by the addition of a projection term to the differential equation \eqref{gradmethod-fullspace}. \begin{definition}[Subgradient method] Given a non-empty closed convex set $K\subseteq\mathbb{R}^{n+m}$ and a $C^2$ function $\varphi$ that is concave-convex on $K$, we define the \textit{subgradient method on $K$} as a semi-flow on $(K,d)$ consisting of Carath\'eodory solutions of